brandur/sorg/content/drafts/accidental-evangelist.md

 them back down.

-Over the last few decades we've seen big pushes for tools like XML, Scala, PHP, MySQL, Erlang, Node, Rails, Mongo, Meteor, Ember, Angular, React, Riak, Go, and countless others.
+Over the last few decades we've seen big pushes for tools like XML, Scala, PHP, MySQL, CouchDB, Erlang, Mnesia, CoffeeScript, Node, Rails, Django, MongoDB, Meteor, Ember, Angular, React, Riak, Clojure, Cassandra, Go, and countless others.
 More recently, the industry's seen enough saturation that fatigue has lead to a bit more skepticism, but we can still see the same signs of of ongoing pushes,